IRS Form 8960 Instructions

 Line 6: Adjustments to investment income for certain CFCs and PFICs

-Might not apply to most taxpayers.
+Line 6 might not apply to most taxpayers.

-If you own stock, directly or indirectly, in a CFC or a PFIC, use line 6 for adjustments necessary to calculate your net investment income.
+If you own stock, directly or indirectly, in a CFC or a PFIC, use Line 6 for adjustments necessary to calculate your net investment income.
 This does not apply to holders of:

 • Certain CFCs and PFICs held in a Section 1411 trade or business or